Find Affordable College Courses

 Read More…

-Northern Michigan University came in at #8 in this year’s edition of the Best Communication Sciences Bachelor’s Degree Schools in Michigan ranking.
-Northern Michigan University is a moderately-sized public school located in the remote town of Marquette.
+Northern Michigan University ranked #8 on this year’s Best Communication Sciences Bachelor’s Degree Schools in Michigan list.
+Northern Michigan University is a medium-sized public school located in the town of Marquette.

 The average amount in student loans that communication sciences majors at Northern Michigan University take out while working on their Bachelor's Degree is $22,182.